 Stretch Early and Often

 It’s so easy to get engrossed in the movie selection and forget about moving around or simply just standing and stretching.
 I also find it’s much more socially acceptable to be up and walking the plane on long haul flights.
 Take advantage of that!

-This might be the obvious one.
-Most long haul flights these days have a huge selection of the latest movies.
-Take full advantage.
+This might be an obvious one.
+Most long haul flights these days have a huge selection of the latest movies, so take full advantage.
 I like to scroll through all my options right away, then make a mental list of the movies I’m most interested in.
-Make every minute of your long haul flight matter!

 Adjust your clocks, both material and internal, to the time zone of your ultimate destination.
 This helps you mentally acclimate to your new time zone.
-Try to eat meals and sleep when it makes sense for your new time zone.
+Try to eat meals and sleep when it makes sense for your next locale.

 Make your water bottle your best friend on a long haul flight.
 Bring it through security empty and fill it up at every water bottle filling station or drinking fountain you find.
 Hydration is key and might even help to reduce the effects of jetlag.
 I like this one because it packs down small and has a clip to attach to the seat.

 I genuinely don’t understand the bloggers who recommend bringing a sheet mask along on a long haul flight.
-I’m all for self care, but I can’t imagine looking my seatmate in the eyes after applying one of those ghostly sheet masks.
+I’m all for self care, but I can’t imagine looking my seatmate in the eyes after applying one of those ghostly masks in public.
 Instead, find an overnight mask that goes on clear.
 I found this one and used it without the worry of feeling like a fool.